taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 #### They Visit Home or they Have a Home Base

 Many nomads visit home or they have a determined home base that they return to year after year.
-When you return home, whether it's the one you grew up in or one you created for yourself, there's a familiarity that can put your brain on autopilot and free up space to focus again.
+Returning home, whether it's a childhood home in or one that's self-created, creates a familiarity that can put one's brain on autopilot and free up space to focus again.

 In fact, I’m looking for a home base myself.
 If you have suggestions, [tweet me!](https://twitter.com/taskett)